huangli712/iQIST/docs/src/ch04/in_atom.md

 We use the *atom.cix* file to store the eigensystem of the local interaction Hamiltonian.
 It is necessary for the general matrix version of the CT-QMC impurity solvers.

-> NOTE:
+!!! warning

-> The iQIST won't provide a default *atom.cix* file.
+    The iQIST won't provide a default *atom.cix* file.
 Without this file, the general matrix version of the CT-QMC impurity solvers won't be started correctly.

 **Format**